-These pig-skin leather work gloves are insulated, breathable, and hold up 40% longer than most other gloves out on the market.
+These pig-skin leather work gloves from Duluth Trading Co. are insulated, breathable, and hold up 40% longer than most other gloves out on the market.
 In addition, they’ve been known to last several seasons, and they offer great protection for your hands.

 Another advantage you’ll find in them is that they aren’t too bulky to easily get the work done that you need to.

-A more affordable glove that’s made from synthetic materials is this simple Mechanix glove.
-There back of the gloves feature rubber inlays that help to keep your hand safe from any impacts.
+The Mechanix Wear M-Pact DriveR F9-360 is a glove that’s made from synthetic materials.
+The back of the gloves features rubber inlays that help to keep your hand safe from any impacts.

 The complaint that’s often received with these gloves is that they aren’t nearly as durable as a work glove.

-A waterproof shell-type ski-glove gives maximum protection against cold weather while still giving you usability.
+The Ironclad Tundra XL is a waterproof shell-type ski-glove that gives maximum protection against cold weather while still giving you usability.
 You’re able to easily grab and carry things that you need to, work with your hands, and stay warm for hours no matter the exterior temperature.

 These gloves run the risk of tearing and aren’t cut-resistant gloves.

-This pair of gloves is by far one of the most expensive.
+Hestra Leather Fall gloves are by far one of the most expensive.
 But they’re known as one of the premier backcountry gloves.
 So if you’re not worried about putting a nice pair of gloves through a little hard work, then these would work great as winter roofing gloves.